 A beautiful and intimate 18th-century landscape garden in Bath, undergoing a major restoration on its historic dams.
-Set in a sweeping valley above Bath, it's a place of magnificent views and lawns to relax on, with one of only four Palladian bridges in the world.
+Set in a sweeping valley above Bath, it's a place of magnificent views and wide open lawns, with one of only four Palladian bridges in the world.

 Part of the Holnicote Estate, Bossington is a peaceful coastal hamlet on the edge of the Bristol Channel with distinctive thatched cottages.
 From here you can wander down to the pebble beach, where there's plenty of coastal wildlife to spot and far-reaching views to Wales and along the Exmoor coastline.

 Toward Weston-Super-Mare you'll find Brean Down, a natural pier jutting out into the Bristol Channel.
 The beach lies at the foot of the Down, and you can Venture to the top of the Down and take the exhilarating 1.5 mile walk along Somerset’s greatest natural pier.

 The stunning stretch of coastline around Sand Point and Middle Hope sits north Brean Down.
 It's one of the most beautiful parts of North Somerset, with a natural pier into the Bristol Channel and views across Sand Bay.

 Discover the Holnicote Estate, a varied landscape of moorland, woods, farms and coast, which makes up 12,000 acres of Exmoor National Park.
 This contrasting landscape has everything from wild, rugged moorland and shingle beaches to ancient woodland and charming thatched villages.